plamzi/AreaList-GTM/README.md

 <b>disable_clicks</b> - Set to true to suspend all click tracking.

-<b>disable_storage</b> - Set to true to disable use of window.localStorage to persist impressions and delay collections to the next onsite page load.
-When storage is disabled, both impressions and clicks will immediately enter the dataLayer.
-If enabled, clicks will enter the dataLayer immediately but impressions will be cached and sent on page unload.
+<b>disable_storage</b> - Set to true to disable use of window.localStorage to persist impressions data.
+When storage is disabled, both clicks and single impressions will immediately enter the dataLayer.
+Multiple impressions will enter on page unload.
+If disable_storage is set to false, clicks will enter the dataLayer immediately but impressions will be cached and sent on the next site page load (which means you risk losing some impressions from departing users who never return).

 <b>storage_key_name</b> - Customize the name of the localStorage key (default is 'AreaList_GTM') used by this tag instance.
 Useful if you are deploying multiple instances of the main tag across the same site.